rafael-santiago/macgonuts/doc/BUILD.md

 Any other dependency we ship it as sub-modules and build it during build but ``DO NOT`` polute your system with nothing.
 It is used into ``src/libs`` folder of your copy.
 If you delete your copy, all will gone with this deletion, simply, self contained and clean.
-Tideness is everything! ;)
+Tideness is everything! :wink:

 ## Installing Hefesto